 Gambling is a pastime for many all over the world.
 With the thrill of gambling drawing people back in time and time again, it’s not surprising that it’s one of the highest grossing industries.
 The global gambling industry is estimated to reach 495 billion US dollars this year.
 So, where in the world is gambling the most popular?
 Here are the top gambling countries across the globe.

 The internet becoming commonplace has seen a rise in gambling in many countries.
 None more so than India, which is now progressing its digital technologies faster than the USA.
 It’s no surprise that this has resulted in an increase of online gambling.
-Indians are most often found playing online poker games, similar to the popular online casinos in Japan.
+Indians are most often found playing online poker games or fantasy.

 The UK steals the number one spot for the biggest gambling country.
 It may come as a surprise but under 21s are legally allowed to gamble in the UK.
 The legal age for gambling is set at 18 and many under 21s like to try their luck.
 Under 21s account for a massive 65% of the gambling population which has resulted in £14.4 billion as of December 2018.

 A large percentage of the Australian population enjoy gambling.
 Whether it’s a habit or a one-off, Australia’s most popular game is machine poker.
 It’s estimated that each gambling adult spends up to $990 which in 2017 accumulated to $24 billion for the gambling industry.